Rainrider/oUF_Dispellable/README.md

     `libs\LibPlayerSpells-1.0\lib.xml` and `oUF_Dispelable.lua` from your .toc file in that order.
     While this is the simplest option, you will have to keep your copy updated manually.
   - if you are using git for source control management, you could use gitmodules to pull oUF_Dispelable and it's dependencies.
-  - you could use some automated packaging for distribution like Curse's [.pkgmeta](https://authors.curseforge.com/knowledge-base/world-of-warcraft/527-preparing-the-packagemeta-file) or [packager](https://github.com/BigWigsMods/packager).
+  - you could use some automated packaging for distribution like [packager](https://github.com/BigWigsMods/packager).
 Once set up, this is the best solution.

 Please consider making oUF_Dispelable optional for your users.
 The easiest way is to distribute it with your layout as a separate addon and use something like `if not IsAddOnLoaded('oUF_Dispelable') then return end` before calling its